 Gene Hackman and Jon Voight were considered to play U.S. Marshal Samuel Gerard in The Fugitive (1993), which went to Tommy Lee Jones, who also worked with Will Smith on the Men in Black film franchise.
 Hackman and Voight have also worked with The Fugitive (1993) Director Andrew Davis on movies like Holes (2003) and The Package (1989), which also featured Tommy Lee Jones.

 Dan Butler played N.S.A.
 Director Shaffer, pronounced like "Schaefer", which is the German name for an Alsacian sheep dog.
 On Frasier (1993), he played a character named "Bulldog".

-In the movie, Dean uses the nickname "E" for his son Eric, the same nickname used for the character of Eric Murphy in Entourage (2004).
+In this movie, Robert Clayton Dean (Will Smith) uses the nickname "E" for his son Eric (Jascha Washington), the same nickname used for the character of Eric Murphy on Entourage (2004).
 Seth Green, Jamie Kennedy, Scott Caan, and Paul Herman appeared on the show.
-Aaron Sorkin, who wrote the film uncredited, also appeared on the show.
+Aaron Sorkin, who wrote this movie uncredited, also appeared on the show.